BestTimesToVisit.com Logo

 packing

 Pack layers!
 Montreal's weather can be unpredictable, even in summer.
-Bring a light jacket or sweater, even if the forecast looks sunny.
+A light jacket or sweater is essential, even on warm days, as evenings can get chilly.
 Comfortable walking shoes are a must, as you'll likely be doing a lot of exploring on foot.
-Don't forget a reusable water bottle; tap water is safe and readily available.

 Weather Details